tybottorff/bottorffdocs/notes/literature_notes.md

  - TIGIT upregulated in T cells and CD56<sup>high</sup> NK cells of ICB responders
  - bacterial taxa associated with response (like *Ruminococcus torques*) or failure (like *Barnesiella intestinihominis*) to ICB
 # TIGIT acts as an immune checkpoint upon inhibition of PD1 signaling in autoimmune diabetes
- - chronic activation of self-reactive T cells with beta cell antigens results in upregulation of immune checkpoint molecules that keep self-reactive T cells under control to delay beta cell destruction in autoimmune diabetes
+ - chronic activation of self-reactive T cells with β cell antigens results in upregulation of immune checkpoint molecules that keep self-reactive T cells under control to delay β cell destruction in autoimmune diabetes
- - inhibiting PD-(L)1 results in autoimmune diabetes in those with pre-existing autoimmunity against beta cells
+ - inhibiting PD-(L)1 results in autoimmune diabetes in those with pre-existing autoimmunity against β cells
  - TIGIT highly expressed on activated islet infiltrating T cells in NOD (non-obese diabetic) mice
  - they find subset of stem-like memory CD8s expressing TIGIT, PD1, and TF EOMES (linked to dysfunctional CD8s)
- - CD155 (TIGIT ligand) expressed on beta cells and islet infiltrating DCs, but islet infiltrating PD-1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells were still functional
+ - CD155 (TIGIT ligand) expressed on β cells and islet infiltrating DCs, but islet infiltrating PD-1<sup>+</sup> TIGIT<sup>+</sup> CD8<sup>+</sup> T cells were still functional
  - inhibiting TIGIT in NOD mice didn't result in exacerbated autoimmune diabetes but inhibiting PD-(L)1 did
 # TIGIT blockade reshapes the tumor microenvironment based on the single-cell RNA-sequencing analysis
  - mice